About Gravois Fire Protection District

-We now have nine paid firefighters on duty in three member shifts so that there is an on duty crew available 24 hours a day 365 days a year.
+We now have fifteen paid firefighters on duty staffing two firehouses so that there are on duty crews available 24 hours a day 365 days a year.
 The paid staff will not replace the volunteers as we require the joint effort of all personnel to meet our mission goal.
-The paid firefighters improve response time as they respond out of a station with apparatus along with the volunteers responding from their residence and picking up apparatus from the nearest stations.
+The paid firefighters improve response time as they respond out of a firehouse with apparatus along with the volunteers responding from their residence and picking up apparatus from the nearest stations.
 The paid firefighters also assume some of the daily duties that previously were the sole responsibility of the volunteer firefighters.

 The proceeds from the bond purchased 16 new fire apparatus, built two new firehouses to replace the old G-7 and G-5 Firehouse, funded a major renovation at G-3 and G-1 Firehouse and improvements to other firehouses.
-Currently, we operate a fleet consisting of nine pumpers; one quick response pumper; 2 brush trucks; 11 tankers; 2 rescue trucks; 2 service companies; 2 ladder trucks; 3 boats; a communications bus and various support and staff vehicles.
+Currently, we operate a fleet consisting of nine pumpers; 3 brush trucks; 9 tankers; 2 rescue trucks; 1 ladder trucks; 3 boats; a communications bus and various support and staff vehicles.

 The District’s ISO (Insurance Service Office) Rating, which insurance companies use to set the rates for home owners insurance, was a 10 in the beginning, later lowered to a 9, and in 2007 dropped to a 7.
 Efforts are under way to again lower the rating.